camunda-community-hub/community/.github/ISSUE_TEMPLATE/camunda-community-hub-pull-request-template.md

 ---
 name: Camunda Community Hub Pull Request Template
-about: Use this template when opening a new pull request in a Camunda Community extension repository.
+about: Template for a new pull request in a Camunda Community Hub repository
 title: Pull Request
 labels: ''
 assignees: ''